gameblabla/gmenunx/README.md

-# GMenuNX
+# Esoteric

-[GMenuNX](https://github.com/podulator/GMenuNX/) is a fork of [GMenu2X](http://mtorromeo.github.com/gmenu2x) developed for the RG-350, released under the GNU GPL license v2.
+[Esoteric](https://github.com/podulator/esoteric/) is a fork of [GMenu2X](http://mtorromeo.github.com/gmenu2x) developed for the RG-350, released under the GNU GPL license v2.

 View releases [changelog](ChangeLog.md).

 ## Installation

-Copy the latest [Release](https://github.com/podulator/GMenuNX/releases/) opk to your RG-350, and you will have 3 choices ...
+Copy the latest [Release](https://github.com/podulator/esoteric/releases/) opk to your RG-350, and launch it.

-- run it without setting it as your permenant launcher
-- install it as your default launcher
+If you decide you want to install it, there is an option to do that in the Settings menu.
-- uninstall it as your default launcher
+You can uninstall it as the default launcher the same way.

 ## Controls